nhathout/BROS/README.md

 If you only need the packaged app, run `pnpm -r build` and then launch it with `open apps/desktop-app/release/mac-arm64/BROS\ Desktop.app`.

 ## Additional Notes
 - The runner package relies on Docker and Docker Compose (CLI).
-Ensure Docker Desktop (or equivalent) is running before calling `window.runner.*` APIs.
+Ensure Docker Desktop (or equivalent) is running and `docker ps` works (the CLI must be installed via Docker Desktop → Settings → Resources → CLI → “Install CLI tools”).
 - Use `pnpm -r clean` to clear compiled output across packages; this now removes the desktop app's `dist/` and `release/` folders as well.
 After cleaning, rebuild the runner (`pnpm --filter @bros/runner build`) before launching or packaging the Electron app.
 - The bootstrap script is idempotent—rerun it after toolchain updates to keep developers in sync.